Hyundai, union stuck in a marriage of inconvenience

 Hyundai, though, is increasingly reliant on overseas production.
 The portion of vehicles it produces at home has halved to 43 percent of its global output from a decade ago - as it has opened facilities in the United States, China and Brazil.
 Hyundai produced 4.4 million vehicles globally last year.

-Hyundai's high cost, low productivity structure is hampering margin expansion just as its near-70 percent domestic market share, with affiliate Kia Motors Corp, comes under threat from rising imports of cars made by foreign rivals such as BMW and Volkswagen.
+Hyundai's high cost, low productivity structure is hampering margin expansion just as its near-70 percent domestic market share, with affiliate Kia Motors Corp (000270.KS), comes under threat from rising imports of cars made by foreign rivals such as BMW (BMWG.DE) and Volkswagen (VOWG_p.DE).

 Rather than expanding capacity, Hyundai prefers to run its factories at full throttle, even during weekends.
 Last year, that helped meet record sales and made its 10 percent operating margin the industry's second best - behind only BMW.